 If a supported living worker is concerned that they may have been exposed to COVID-19

 If a worker or volunteer has come into close contact with a person who is confirmed or suspected of having COVID-19 while not wearing PPE, or had a breach in their PPE, whether within or outside the work setting, then the staff member should inform their line manager and follow guidance for the management of exposed healthcare workers.

-Consideration should be given to how to ensure fully vaccinated staff can deliver safe care during the 10 days after being identified as a close contact of someone who has tested positive for COVID-19.
+Consideration should be given to how to ensure staff can deliver safe care during the 10 days after being identified as a close contact of someone who has tested positive for COVID-19.
 This should be built into the supported living setting’s general risk assessment for responding to infectious diseases.

 For more information on interpreting test results and actions required for both symptomatic and asymptomatic individuals, see the flowcharts illustrating the return to work process.

 If an unvaccinated or partially vaccinated staff member is notified as a contact of a COVID-19 case, by NHS Test and Trace or their workplace, they must self-isolate as advised unless they are exempt (because they are under 18, unable to be vaccinated due to medical reasons or are taking part or have taken part in a clinical trial for a COVID-19 vaccine).
 If a staff member is unvaccinated and is exempt from self-isolation in the community, they should not attend work, or should be redeployed for the period of time they would be required to self-isolate.